August 2, 2021

 The next thing that influences employees’ well-being is the occasional possibility of working from home which enhances personal well-being, good work-life balance and convenience in everyday issues—also practiced at Monterail.

 In short, this is by no means a short-lived trend, but rather an area organizations have to take a closer look at, if they haven’t already.
-And again, technology can help—from growing job boards and company review sites to career sites integrated with HR software and social media.
+And again, technology can help—from growing job boards and company review sites to career sites integrated with HR software and tools for social media (like an Instagram scheduler).
 Hyper-targeted social ads with employee stories and job offers help significantly narrow the audience and reach just the right people.

 Employee advocacy is a key part of the process of creating an employer brand.
 Platforms like LinkedIn Elevate or smarp connect employees to relevant, personalized content, and help you encourage your coworkers to become true advocates for your organization by sharing their own.